 A college may have excellent exam results and fantastic facilities, but the thing that keeps many students coming back every day is sport and physical activity.

-As Eddie Playfair, principal of Newham Sixth Form College in East London, puts it: "Sport is, for some students, the one thing that keeps them attending classes and in the college.
+Eddie Playfair, principal of Newham Sixth Form College in East London, recognises its importance: “Sport is, for some students, the one thing that keeps them attending classes and in the college.
 Students turn up because they want to spend time with friends, like the environment and enjoy being part of a team – sport plays a huge part in that."

-Worthing College principal Peter Corrigan backs this up, arguing that the breadth of the organisation’s sport provision “aids massively” with recruitment.
+Worthing College principal Peter Corrigan has backed this up, arguing that the breadth of the organisation’s sport provision “aids massively” with recruitment.

 Colleges are increasingly turning this attention and investment into something more wide-reaching, using sport to impact on their core objectives of increasing revenue, ensuring quality and developing successful, well-rounded students.